| |

 The swab test is not harmful in any way.
 You are only taking a sample of loose cells that you would otherwise later have swallowed anyway.
 Nor will it detect any dread diseases or link you to any crime.
 DNA tests for those purposes are different.
 The markers tested for genealogy are not associated with diseases.

-You are given a code number and within weeks receive a certificate and report with your personal test results, which are a series of numbers, one for each marker.
+You are given a code number and within weeks receive a certificate and report with your personal test results, which are just numbers, one for each of the 37 markers.
 The results will also be sent to Jean-Baptiste Piggin as the administrator of the Piggin Project.

 This will then be analysed by the experts to see what it means.
 A match of 34+ out of 37 suggests a recent common ancestor, recent meaning within the era of surnames.